- Events & Workshops

 An Overview of the Twink Frey Visiting Social Activist Program

-Connections between Visiting Social Activists and people in Ann Arbor and Grand Rapids have a positive and synergistic effect on all.
-Community members as well as U-M students, faculty and staff are able to learn from and be inspired by activists who are working to improve women’s lives.
-Interactions between VSAs and U-M faculty nurture a “scholar-activist” mindset that can improve the quality of work done in academia as well as social justice organizations.
+Connections between Visiting Social Activists and people in Ann Arbor, Detroit and/or Grand Rapids have a positive and synergistic effect on all.
+Nationally prominent activists draw visitors to U-M who might not otherwise come, demonstrating the university's commitment to serve the community.
+These visitors, as well as U-M students, faculty and staff are able to learn from and be inspired by activists who are working to improve women’s lives.
+Interactions with VSAs nurture a “scholar-activist” mindset that can improve the quality of work done in academia as well as in social justice organizations.

 The VSA program is made possible through a generous gift from UM alumna Twink Frey and her husband James McKay.
 Learn more about the process for nominating or applying to become a Twink Frey Visiting Social Activist.

 An Example of Engaged Learning with a CEW Visiting Social Activist

 VSA Mistinguette Smith Presents Thought-Provoking History